Gabriela Celeste Alaniz

-Gabriela Celeste Alaniz (born June 28, 1996) is an Argentine professional female boxer.
-She is the WBO's female flyweight champion of the world, having won that title on June 18, 2022 from Tamara Elisabet DeMarco.
-She was also once the Argentine women's national flyweight champion.
+Gabriela Celeste Alaniz (born June 28, 1996) is an Argentine professional boxer who was the WBA, WBC, WBO & The Ring female world flyweight champion.

-A native of Buenos Aires, Alaniz is a resident of the city of Merlo.

 Professional boxing career

-Alaniz began her professional boxing career by debuting on May 25, 2018, at the age of 21 years old, when she defeated the 1 win, 2 losses Maria Elizabeth Sanchez by a four-rounds unanimous decision at the FAB stadium in Buenos Aires.
+Alaniz began her professional boxing career by debuting on May 25, 2018, at the age of 21, when she defeated the 1 win, 2 losses Maria Elizabeth Sanchez by a four-rounds unanimous decision at the FAB stadium in Buenos Aires.

 Her second fight was her first in her adopted hometown of Merlo.
 In that contest, she beat previously undefeated, the 2 wins, 0 losses and 1 draw (tie) Aixa Adema by a six-rounds unanimous decision.

-Argentina national champion

 Alaniz won four more contests, all by decision, before she challenged for her first professional title: She boxed Anyelen Loreley Espinosa for the FAB's vacant, national women's flyweight title.
 Alaniz faced Espinosa on Saturday, 29 February 2020 at the Club Atletico Lanus in Lanus, Argentina.
 In her first professional championship fight, Alaniz also scored her first knockout as a professional boxer, as she dropped Espinosa in round one before winning by stoppage in round four.
 That win was followed by five more victories before she challenged for the WBO world championship.
 Three of those fights were knockout or technical knockout wins, but none were in defense of her national title.
 One was a rematch victory over Aixa Adema, who by now sported a record of 3 wins, 5 losses and 2 draws, in a contest held as part of a program headlined by a fight between Maira Moneo and Ana Romina Guichapani, Alaniz being triumphant by an eight-rounds unanimous decision.